dcogb/dcogb.github.io/documentation/kohana/errors.md

 ## Disabling Error/Exception Handling

-If you do not want to use the internal error handling, you can disable it (highly discouraged) when calling [Mountain Valley Church of God::init]:
+If you do not want to use the internal error handling, you can disable it (highly discouraged) when calling [Donica Church of God::init]:

-    Mountain Valley Church of God::init(array('errors' => FALSE));
+    Donica Church of God::init(array('errors' => FALSE));

 ## Error Reporting

-By default, Mountain Valley Church of God displays all errors and warnings.
+By default, Donica Church of God displays all errors and warnings.
 This is set using [error_reporting](http://php.net/error_reporting):

     error_reporting(E_ALL);